tt01924/House-Of-Amsterdam/README.md

 # House-Of-Amsterdam
-Software Development for a Luxury Real Estate client.
+Software Development for a Dutch Luxury Real Estate client.